 All Veracel’s land has been acquired legally.
 All land acquisitions have been conducted in good faith between the parties involved, based on fair market prices, with all relevant duties paid, and without any issues raised at the time of the transactions.

 Land invasions of private property are a long-running challenge in Brazil that have affected various actors who use areas of land, such as mining companies and farming business.
 Landless movements have also illegally invaded Veracel’s lands.
 To help find sustainable local solutions, Veracel strives to maintain continuous dialogue with these movements and supports land allocations.
 This involves reserving 16 500 hectares of land for settlements and providing socio-economic support for initiatives such as agricultural activities and literacy promotion.

-This work has brought about significant positive benefit in the area and has helped mitigate conflicts.
-Some land invasions still take place and at the end of 2017, a total of 3 043 hectares of Veracel’s productive land was illegally occupied by landless groups.
+This work has brought about significant positive benefit in the area and has helped mitigate conflicts but some land invasions still take place.
+After signing a new agreement with the social landless movements in the last quarter of 2018, 468 hectares of Veracel’s productive land remained illegally occupied by landless groups by the end of the year.
 Veracel continues to seek repossession of this land through legal processes.
 Any eviction of people from illegally occupied areas must be based on court decisions and carried out by the authorities, and Veracel does not allow any form of violence in these situations.
 The company has a clear non-violence policy that it also expects its business partners to abide by.

 To support the livelihoods of neighbouring communities, Veracel makes some of its land available to family farmers and provides them with training and technical support.
 Veracel also enables local beekeepers to keep their hives on the company’s land, and provides training in beekeeping.
 Read more

 The documentary makes claims about FSC certification allowing unsustainable clear cutting and biodiversity depletion in Sweden.